-The Dyson AirWrap Complete, which contains all of the smoothing, waving, curling and volumising accessories currently available for the AirWrap, is designed to create waves and curls of differing sizes, and to recreate a smooth blow-dry at home.
-And it’s designed to do all that without using extreme heat that can damage your hair’s natural shine and cause unsightly frizz.
+The AirWrap Styler creates waves and curls of differing sizes, and recreates a smooth blow-dry finish with little styling product needed.
+Cleverly, it does all this without using extreme heat that can damage your hair’s natural shine and cause frizz.

-Instead, the Dyson AirWrap styles hair using high pressure, high velocity air.
-This is welcome news for anyone with tresses damaged by long-term colouring or prolonged use of hot air drying and styling tools, as well as for those wanting to adopt a healthier approach to styling their hair.
+Instead, it uses a technology called the Coanda effect to style hair using high pressure, high velocity air.
+This is brilliant for anyone with tresses damaged by long-term colouring or by prolonged and unprotected use of hair dryers and hair straighteners, as well as for those wanting to adopt a healthier approach to styling.

 Dyson AirWrap review: design

-As you’d expect from Dyson, and from a hair styling product that costs such a huge amount of money, the AirWrap Styler is stylishly presented.
-It comes in a tan storage case, with dedicated compartments for housing each type of accessory.
-The case itself fastens with a magnetic clasp.
+As you’d expect from Dyson, and from a hair styling tool that comes with such a big price tag, the AirWrap Styler is beautifully presented.
+It comes in a tan faux leather-feel storage case, with dedicated compartments for housing each accessory.
+The case fastens with a magnetic clasp, and looks neat and well-sectioned when you open it.
+It's stylish enough to have out on display in your bedroom.

-The Complete version comes with all nine of the Dyson AirWrap Styler accessories:
+The Complete version comes with all nine Dyson AirWrap Styler accessories:

 - 1 x pre-styling dryer